JeremyBuhler/slides/20250919-statcan-data/find_and_use_statcan_data.md

 <!-- .slide: data-transition="slide-in none-out" -->
 ## Statistics vs microdata

-Statistics are aggregated data (e.g. counts or percentages, often presented in a table). <!-- .element: class="fragment" -->
+Statistics are aggregated data (e.g. counts or percentages, often presented in a table) <!-- .element: class="fragment" -->

-Microdata refers to case-level data. (e.g. in a survey, results for each respondent or unit of observation).  <!-- .element: class="fragment" -->
+Microdata refers to case-level data (e.g. in a survey, results for each respondent)  <!-- .element: class="fragment" -->

 notes: Before we get too far into the presentation, it's important to have a shared understanding of what we mean by the terms "statistics" and "microdata".